-In compliance with SRC Rule 20 (3)(c)(iv), the Information Statement, Management Report and written notice of the meeting was sent to the shareholders of record at least fifteen (15) business days prior to the date of the meeting.
-In addition, the notice of meeting was likewise published alternately for one (1) week from May 15 to 21, 2016 in three (3) newspapers of general circulation in the Philippines, namely: Philippine Daily Inquirer, Philippine Star and Manila Bulletin, in accordance with Section 4.4, Article IV of the Bank's Amended By-Laws.
+In accordance with corporate best practices, the Information Statement, Management Report and written notice of the meeting was sent to the shareholders of record at least twenty eight (28) days prior to the date of the meeting.
+In addition, the notice of meeting was likewise published alternately for one (1) week from April 7 to 13, 2017 in three (3) newspapers of general circulation in the Philippines, namely: Philippine Daily Inquirer, Philippine Star and Manila Bulletin, in accordance with Section 4.4, Article IV of the Bank's Amended By-Laws.

 b.
-Date of the Annual/Special Stockholders' Meeting:
+Date of the Annual/Special Stockholders' Meeting: (updated as of September 30, 2017)